zr-tex8r/PXchfon/README.md

 Revision History
 ----------------

+  * Version 1.4a ‹2019/03/24›
+      - Issue a warning for unsubstituted font weights, if a setting where unsubtituted fonts could cause problems is employed.
   * Version 1.4  ‹2019/03/24›
       - Presets `sourcehan-jp` and `noto-jp`, which use the subset OTF version of Source Han and Noto CJK.